meshplay/meshplay/docs/_data/notes/oci-models.md

 What library does Docker Hub CLI tool use under the hood? <Althaf>
 Number of registries supported.
 How frequently does ORAS/Flux discover the latest tags?
-Support mesheryctl design import as a new command.
+Support meshplayctl design import as a new command.
-Consolidate mesheryctl app command into mesheryctl pattern Improve descriptions of parent and subcommands.
+Consolidate meshplayctl app command into meshplayctl pattern Improve descriptions of parent and subcommands.
-Pulling container images from OCI registries for Meshery Models
+Pulling container images from OCI registries for Meshplay Models
-Meshery Designs (tbd - base)
+Meshplay Designs (tbd - base)
 Do all OCI registries have Dockerfiles available for their images?
 What manifest or index does OCI offer to find information similar as to what is in the Dockerfile?
 Not in the case of non-runnable images.